homer0/jimpex/documents/controllers.md

   // errors.
   helperServiceName: 'apiGatewayHelper',

-  // The name of the configuration setting where the gateway configuration is stored.
+  // The name of the configuration property where the gateway settings are stored.
   // This is also used to wrap the endpoints on the generated API Client configuration.
-  configurationSetting: 'api',
+  gatewaySettingName: 'api',

   // This is a helper for when the gateway is used with an API client.
 The idea is
   // that, by default, the routes are mounted on the controller route, but with